lorenzo-crippa/lorenzo-crippa.github.io/index.md

 - Introduction to Quantitative Methods (Autumn term)

-Please contact me at [l.crippa@ucl.ac.uk](mailto:l.crippa@ucl.ac.uk) for queries related to this appointment
+Please contact me at [l.crippa@ucl.ac.uk](mailto:l.crippa@ucl.ac.uk) for queries related to this appointment.

 ### University of Essex
 ### Department of Government